Aaron Hernandez’s Fiancee Suing Over Prison Suicide Evidence

 Shayanna Jenkins-Hernandez filed a motion against the Massachusetts Department of Corrections on Wednesday to prevent state officials from destroying any physical evidence, video recordings and personal records related to the late tight-end.

-TMZ reports the filing was part of a larger effort to prove the former New England Patriots player didn't kill himself that is being spearheaded by Aaron's lawyer, Jose Baez.
+TMZ reports the filing was a part of a larger effort to prove the former New England Patriots player didn't kill himself spearheaded by Aaron's lawyer, Jose Baez.

 The DOC has declared Hernandez's death a suicide, but conspiracy theories have run rampant online in recent days.
 Many find the timing of the suicide odd, as Aaron had just been acquitted on a double murder charge and was appealing the initial charge that landed him in jail for life.

+UP NEXT: Aaron Hernandez Reportedly Wrote Third Suicide Note To Gay Jailhouse Lover

-This is the latest revelation in what has already been a bizarre case.
+This is the latest revelation in what's already been a bizarre case.

+News broke on Friday that Aaron reportedly had a gay lover behind bars who was last to speak to the deceased.
+He also allegedly soaped up the floor of his cell to prevent himself from backing out of the hanging.

 Jenkins was last spotted this morning leaving her mother's Connecticut home.

+- Aaron Hernandez Could Become An Innocent Man According To This Legal Principle

-Aaron Hernandez's Lawyer Drops Bombshell About Medical Examiner and the Former Player's Brain
+- Aaron Hernandez's Lawyer Gives Update About Medical Examiner And The Former Player's Brain